How to Quit Your Job and Become a Full-Time Blogger

 I know that sounds pretty vague, so let’s elaborate a little bit here.

-Your blog is basically your storefront.
+Your blog is basically the voice of your business.
 It is the place where people get to know you and what you do.
 It gives people the opportunity to see what you create, promote, and sell.
 So, regardless of what income streams you choose to focus on, your blog is going to be a key part of your business strategy.

 Let’s talk about creating and selling your own stuff first.